-For one, we still haven't reached our goals and we need strong stimulus to keep the economic expansion on track and make further progress toward full employment and 2% inflation.
-Accommodative monetary policy has been an important part of getting us as far along in the recovery as we are today, and we don't want to remove that support prematurely (see Swanson and Williams 2014 and Williams 2014).
+For one, we still haven't reached our goals and we need strong stimulus to keep the economic expansion on track and make further progress toward full employment and 2 percent inflation.
+Accommodative monetary policy has been an important part of getting us as far along in the recovery as we are today, and we don't want to remove that support prematurely.
 We have reached a point where we no longer require additional stimulus, and for that reason we're ending asset purchases.
 But if we were to withdraw accommodation too soon, progress toward our goals could slow or even stall.